min2ha/ukwa-site/content/target/43635/index.en.md

   "subject": "EU Referendum"
 }

-# Millionplus and NUS: letter urging students to vote Remain

 A pdf letter from Professor Dave Phoenix
 Chair, MillionPlus and Vice-Chancellor, London South Bank University and Megan Dunn, President of NUS, urging students to vote to Remain in the EU.